Lew Hoad: Professional career: 1957–1973

-The L.A.
-Masters round robin from 5–14 June, was held at the L.A.
-Tennis Club on concrete, and was part of the Ampol series.
-Hoad and Gonzales both finished with five wins and one loss, but Gonzales won the title on account of his victory over Hoad in their head-to-head match, which had been the first match for both in the event.
+At the L.A.
+Masters round robin from 5–14 June Hoad and Gonzales both finished with five wins and one loss, but Gonzales won the title on account of their head-to-head result.
 During the tournament, Hoad received several Hollywood offers for screen tests, but turned them down with the comment "What do I want with money?".
-At the O'Keefe Professional Championships on red clay at Toronto Lawn Tennis Club from 16 to 21 June, also part of the Ampol series, Hoad lost to Sedgman and Rosewall lost to Trabert.
-Gonzales won the tournament by beating Cooper, Trabert and Sedgman.
+At the O'Keefe Pro Championships on clay at Toronto Lawn Tennis Club from 16 to 21 June, Hoad lost to Sedgman in the semifinal.

-The Forest Hills Tournament of Champions from 23 to 28 June, played on grass at the Forest Hills stadium in New York, and part of the Ampol series, awarded the largest winners' cheques of the season.
+The Forest Hills Tournament of Champions from 23 to 28 June, played on grass at the Forest Hills stadium in New York, awarded the largest winners' cheques of the season.
 Hoad defeated Mal Anderson in the quarterfinal, Rosewall in the semifinal in four sets and Gonzales in the final, also in four sets, to claim the title.
 Gonzales appeared tired near the end of the match, but had declared in an interview prior to the final, "I feel fit, very fit.
 Until Hoad beats me, I'm not worried."
 In the August 1959 issue of World Tennis, Riggs wrote of the Forest Hills final, "the match signified the end of an era.
 The great Gonzales who had dominated professional tennis for four years had been decisively beaten..."